trynova/nova/GARBAGE_COLLECTOR.md

 > Alternative title: Why is the borrow checker angry at me?

-At the time of writing this, Nova's garbage collector is still not interleaved but the support for interleaving GC is getting closer to being done, so the engine mostly runs as if garbage collection could already be interleaved.
-This means that when you write code in the engine, you'll need to understand a bit of the garbage collector.
+Nova's garbage collector can be run in any function that takes the marker `GcScope` as a parameter.
+Nova's handles (JavaScript values) are "unrooted" handles meaning that when the garbage collector runs, they are invalidated.
+Taken together, this means that when writing code in Nova you have to be very, very careful! ... or would have to be if we didn't make use of the borrow checker to help us.

+Instead of being very, very careful you just have to remember and abide by a few rules.
+Follow along!

-## What the garbage collector does
+## What Nova's garbage collector does

-The garbage collector is, at its core, a fairly simple thing.
-It starts from a set of "root" heap allocated values and [traces](https://en.wikipedia.org/wiki/Tracing_garbage_collection) them to find all heap allocated values that are reachable from the roots.
-It then removes all those heap allocated values that were not reachable, and finally compacts the heap to only contain live values.
-Compacting means that all live `Value`s (`Value`s that will be used after the garbage collection) must also be fixed to point to the correct post-compact locations.
-This requires the garbage collector to be able to reach and mutate all live `Value`s.
+Nova' garbage collector is, at its core, a fairly simple thing.
+It starts from a set of "roots" (heap allocated values) and [traces](https://en.wikipedia.org/wiki/Tracing_garbage_collection) them to find all heap allocated values that are reachable from them.
+It then removes all other heap allocated values, and finally compacts the heap to only contain the values deemed reachable.
+Compacting means that most `Value`s that remain in the heap move during garbage collection, and any references that pointed to their old location must be fixed to point to the correct post-compaction location.
+This means that the garbage collector must be able to reach and mutate all `Value`s that are going to be used after garbage collection.

 The "set of roots" in Nova's case is a list of global JavaScript `Value`s, a list of "scoped" JavaScript `Value`s, a list of `Vm` structs that are currently